Sciss/LucreData/README.md

 ### requirements

 Builds with xsbt (sbt 0.11) against Scala 2.9.1.
-To create an IntelliJ IDEA project, given that you have
+Sub projects:

+* `structs-core` &ndash; Some basic stuff used by the data structure implementations.
+Also the geometry types.
+* `mutable` &ndash; Mutable data structures
+* `txn` &ndash; Transactional data structures (based on [LucreSTM](https://githumb.com/Sciss/LucreSTM)).
+* `views-core` &ndash; Some basic stuff used by the specific views
+* `mutable-views` &ndash; Some Swing based views to show the mutable data structures
+* `txn-views` &ndash; Some Swing based views to show the transactional data structures

 ### creating an IntelliJ IDEA project